|University Location||Perth, Western Australia|

 You must have successfully completed an undergraduate degree with a minimum cumulative grade point average (GPA) of 5.5 out of 7.0 (roughly 3.1/4 or B+) from last 3 years of the completed degree.
 Recommended courses include Grade 12 physics (or equivalent) and first-year chemistry and biology.

 You must have completed the DAT (minimum score of 16 in all sections of the DAT), GAMSAT or MCAT (123/123/123/123 and an overall minimum of 492) from the past 2 years.

-*The application deadline for the UWA DMD program is May 29, 2020 (official deadline May 31 each year, Australia time).
-You are encouraged to apply as early as possible.
+While the application deadline is May 28, 2021, you are encouraged to apply as early as possible.

 Offers made: August – September